 Country House Study Week

-The study week includes visits to:
+This intensive study week usually includes visits to:

 - Claydon House, famous for its eccentrically virtuoso carvings by Luke Lightfoot